-Top 5 3rd Quarter Trades of FO - GuruFocus.com
+Top 5 3rd Quarter Trades of Fo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FORVIS Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ForthRight Wealth Management, LLC’s top five trades of the quarter.

-FORVIS Wealth Advisors, LLC reduced their investment in ARCA:IJH by 123,935 shares.
-The trade had a 1.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.38.
+ForthRight Wealth Management, LLC reduced their investment in ARCA:MUB by 60,796 shares.
+The trade had a 3.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $105.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FORVIS Wealth Advisors, LLC bought 115,297 shares of ARCA:VTI for a total holding of 3,737,015.
-The trade had a 0.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $198.53.
+During the quarter, ForthRight Wealth Management, LLC bought 23,264 shares of NAS:IUSV for a total holding of 304,753.
+The trade had a 0.85% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $68.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.76 and a price-book ratio of 3.46.
+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 15.64 and a price-book ratio of 2.35.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional Emerging Markets Core Equity 2 ETF has a price-earnings ratio of 9.11 and a price-book ratio of 1.35.
+In terms of valuation, ProShares S&P 500 Dividend Aristocrats ETF has a price-earnings ratio of 20.00 and a price-book ratio of 7.55.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.